Gut Protector

 SACCHAROMYCES BOULARDII

-Saccharomyces boulardii was discovered in 1923 in the tropical fruit lychee, it is a sub-species of Saccharomyces cerevisiae, commonly known as Baker's yeast.
-S. boulardii is a widely studied type of probiotics, is in fact a yeast found to be effective in a variety of infections from treating acute pediatric diarrhea, in prevention of antibiotic-associated diarrhea, and other intestinal infections including traveler's diarrhea.
+Saccharomyces boulardii was discovered in 1923 in the tropical fruit lychee.
+It is a sub-species of Saccharomyces cerevisiae, commonly known as Baker's yeast.
+S. boulardii is a widely studied type of probiotics and is a yeast found to be effective in a variety of infections, from treating acute pediatric diarrhea, in prevention of antibiotic-associated diarrhea, and other intestinal infections including traveler's diarrhea.

 S. boulardii can survive the human gastrointestinal tract due to its resistance to high temperature and low pH.
 It has been found to compete with diarrhea caused by pathogens for growth in the gut, which makes it effective for treating and preventing diarrhea.